24/7 Support

 5. High Water Pressure

 Finally, faucets in your home may start dripping if their incoming water pressure is too high.
 If you notice more than one faucet dripping, this is likely the problem.
 The same is true if parts like o-rings and washers constantly wear out in your faucets.
 Excess water pressure puts pressure on the internal components of your faucets and leads them to premature failure.
 The good news is that reducing your home’s water pressure will fix your dripping faucet problems.
-If you suspect your Weatherford home’s water pressure is too high, Lightfoot Mechanical can help.
+If you suspect your Weatherford home’s water pressure is too high, Lightfoot Plumbing, Heating, Air & Electrical can help.
 Our plumbers will check your home’s water pressure and, if necessary, install a pressure regulator.
 A pressure regulator is a spring-loaded valve that automatically closes off in response to excess water pressure.
 It is installed on your home’s main water supply line.
 Once there, a pressure regulator ensures that your home’s water fixtures always receive water pressure within their safe operating ranges.

 Meet the Author